Stay tuned for information on the 2020 Saanich-Gulf Islands Greens Electoral District Association Annual General Meeting.

 Elizabeth's leadership has inspired us to push ourselves to explore new possibilities of EDA activity.

-We hope you'll come: This is a wonderful opportunity to connect with your local Green family.
-Eligible members will also have the privilege of helping to elect some new members to the executive committee.
+This is a wonderful opportunity to connect with your local Green family.
+Eligible members will also have the privilege of helping to elect some new members to the Executive Committee.